 Q: I've heard about a big tree in Lahaina; what's that all about?

 A: "Big" might be an understatement.
-The famous Banyon Tree in Lahaina is over 130 years old and shades almost two-thirds of an acre (view Lahaina Banyan Tree)
+The famous Banyon Tree in Lahaina is over 130 years old and shades almost two-thirds of an acre.

-Q: What's the temperature like on Maui and does it really get THAT cold on Haleakala?
+Q: What's the temperature like on Maui, and does it get THAT cold on Haleakala?

 A: Maui has a summer average of around 78 degrees.
-In the Winter months, that 'dips 'all the way down to 71 degrees.
-The ocean typically remains in the 80 degrees mark year round.
+In the winter months, that 'dips' down to 71 degrees.
+The ocean typically remains in the 80 degrees mark year-round.
 Haleakala is another story.
 Despite numerous warnings, dozens of visitors flock daily to the summit (some as early as 4 am for the sunrise) in shorts, t-shirts, and sandals.
 They leave with ice cycles on their noses.
 Haleakala frequently, even in the summer months, dips below freezing in the early morning hours.
-Haleakala recorded a low of 11 degrees F in the early 1960's.
-Point being, plan accordingly and dress warmly.
+Haleakala recorded a low of 11 degrees F in the early 1960s.
+Point being, plan accordingly, and dress warmly.
 Even in the middle of the day, the temperature can be quite nippy compared to the coastal areas below.